bengrunfeld/grunt_bower_app/README.md

 ## How it works

+We use NPM to install Grunt, Bower, and all of Grunt's plugins, listed below.

-We will use Bower to install and maintain the dependencies of:
+We will then use Bower to install and maintain the app's dependencies, which in this case are:

 * Twitter Bootstrap
 * jQuery

-We will use Grunt to perform the following tasks:
+Then we use Grunt to perform the following tasks:

 * Uglify and minify our HTML, CSS and JS
 * Copy custom HTML, CSS & JS minified files to a dist folder
 * Copy files our app is dependant on to the dist folder (e.g. bootstrap CSS & JS)
 * Update the paths in our HTML to redirect to the minified files

-To perform the above tasks, we'll be using the following Grunt plugins:
+To perform these tasks, we use the following Grunt plugins:

 * [grunt-processhtml](https://www.npmjs.com/package/grunt-processhtml) - redirect paths
 * [grunt-contrib-jshint](https://www.npmjs.com/package/grunt-contrib-jshint) - lint our Javascript